 Pets are permitted in all campgrounds except Camp 4 and all group campsites.
 Pets must be on a leash, and must not be left unattended while tied to an object.
 Read more about pet regulations.

 Quiet hours are from 10 pm to 6 am.
 Generator use is allowed only from 7 am to 9 am, noon to 2 pm, and 5 pm to 7 pm.
 Generator use is not allowed at other times.

 Slacklines, Hammocks, Clotheslines, etc.

-You may attached hammocks, clotheslines, and other tensioned lines in campgrounds as long as they do not create a hazardous condition and are padded to prevent damage to trees.
-These may not be attached to oak trees.
+You may attached hammocks, clotheslines, and other tensioned lines in campgrounds as long as they do not create a hazardous condition.
+Please pad the trees to prevent damage.
+Slacklines may not be attached to oak trees.

 Slacklines are allowed within 200 feet of Camp 4, consistent with the regulations above, as long as the owner is registered to stay at Camp 4.
 Slacklines are not allowed in other campgrounds.

 Camp wastewater must be disposed of in designated utility drains.
 Sewage must be disposed of at designated dump stations (Yosemite Valley, Wawona, and Tuolumne Meadows).